ludocode/onramp/docs/virtual-machine.md

 Onramp's VM design takes inspiration from such projects as Robert Elder's [one page CPU](https://recc.robertelder.org/op-cpu-programmer-reference-manual.txt), the [TOY machine](https://introcs.cs.princeton.edu/java/62toy/) from Sedgewick and Wayne, the design of [MessagePack](https://msgpack.org/), classic architectures like PDP-11 (designed to be programmed directly in octal), and of course modern RISC ISAs like RISC-V. See the [inspiration](inspiration.md) page for details.

 ## Version History

+Version 3: Added system call count and process info count fields to the PIT.
+Added `alloc` and `free` system calls.

-Version 2: Added syscall table, replacing the exit address in the PIT (an address that was assigned to `rip` to exit the program.).
+Version 2: Added system call table, replacing the exit address in the PIT (an address that was assigned to `rip` to exit the program.).
 Removed `sys` instruction.
 Renamed `halt` syscall to `exit`.
 Added `panic` syscall, displacing `time`.

 Version 1: Replaced `cmpu` instruction with `ltu`.
 (The `cmpu` instruction took a destination register and two source mix-type bytes.
 It performed a three-way comparison between the sources.
 It placed 1 in the register if the first source argument was greater than the second; 0xFFFFFFFF if the first was less than the second; and 0 if the source arguments matched.)